A Fourier Analytical Approach to Estimation of Smooth Functions in Gaussian Shift Model: Bias Reduction and Estimator Construction

-One should notice that the integral in (\ref{estimator: general}) can be meaningless when the integral on the right hand side diverges.
-Indeed, the term $e^{\langle \bSigma \bzeta, \bzeta \rangle/2}$ inside the integral grows exponentially fast when $\|\bzeta\|$ goes to infinity.
-If $|\mathcal{F} h(\bzeta)|$ does not decay fast enough as $\|\bzeta\|$ goes to infinity, then $g(\bx)$ in (\ref{estimator: general}) may not be well defined.
+One should note that the integral in (\ref{estimator: general}) can be meaningless when the integral on the right hand side diverges.
+Indeed, the term $e^{\langle \bSigma \bzeta, \bzeta \rangle/2n}$ inside the integral grows exponentially fast when $\|\bzeta\|$ goes to infinity.
+If $|\mathcal{F} h(\bzeta)|$ does not decay fast enough as $\|\bzeta\|$ goes to infinity, then $g(\bar{\bx})$ in (\ref{estimator: general}) may not be well-defined.